Modern Bathroom Remodeling Ideas to Increase Home Value in 2023

-If you’re thinking of selling your home and are wondering how to increase its value without breaking the bank, upgrades and remodels are a good place to start, especially in the bathroom.
-If that sounds expensive already, know this: there’s plenty you can do in this realm to see a return on your investment when it comes to sale price.
+If you’re considering selling your home and are wondering how to increase its value without breaking the bank, upgrades and remodels are a good place to start, especially in the bathroom.
+If that sounds expensive already, know this: there’s plenty you can do in this realm to see a return on your investment regarding sale price.

 Whether you choose to renovate (updating fixtures, for example) or take on a full-blown remodel (changing the functionality) of your bathroom, you’ll stand a better chance of attracting the attention of earnest buyers and getting more at closing.

 The pandemic stirred up concerns over sanitation and safety.
-Example: touchless faucets, smooth surfaces that are easy to clean, and bidets, which also check the box for sustainability.
+For example, touchless faucets, smooth surfaces that are easy to clean, and bidets which also check the box for sustainability.
 Also, enhanced lighting to decrease accidents and features for those concerned with aging in place, like curbless showers and safety bars, have moved up the list.

 If that last item conjures images of thick silver bars with no aesthetic appeal, there are some on the market that can blend in and add to your chosen aesthetic, and some can serve dual purposes.
-For example, the combination grab bar and product holder shown below functions well inside the shower and can easily blend in without being overly obtrusive.
-Or this grab bar that doubles as a towel bar for just outside the shower or tub.
+For example, the combination grab bar and product holder below function well inside the shower and easily blend in without being overly obtrusive.
+Or this grab bar that doubles as a towel bar just outside the shower or tub.

 If you don’t want to go all in on this and redo the entire bathroom, select an area and make it a focal point with upgraded tile that adds a pop of color.